juju/docs/src/en/network-spaces.md

-Title: How to configure more complex networks using spaces
+Title: Network Spaces
-TODO: Could do with a re-write and further simplification
+TODO: Critical: Review needed
       Diagrams needed

-# How to configure more complex networks using spaces
+# Network Spaces

 Juju models networks using "spaces".
 A space is made up of one or more routable subnets with common ingress and egress rules.
 The Juju operator can model this